Engaged Student

 Do I need to know what my major is to join the Honors Program?

-No. Many students begin college unsure of their major, many begin dedicated to a particular major, and many change their mind.
+No. Many students begin college unsure of their major, many begin dedicated to a particular major, and many change their minds.
 The key is to find a major that simultaneously challenges you intellectually and that you enjoy.
 That may require some fishing around, which is healthy.
 Students are required to declare a major by the spring of their sophomore year.

 Can students in the Honors Program also double major?